 The world famous spiritual leader is filmed for a year by his son Gotham Chopra.
-Is Deepak Chopra the spiritual leader you think his is?
+Is Deepak Chopra the spiritual leader you think he is?

 I think the film makes out Deepak Chopra to be rather cold and uncaring at times.
-A person more concerned about his book sales, appearances and relevancy in today’s world.
+A person is more concerned about his book sales, appearances, and relevancy in today’s world.
 He rarely let’s go his Blackberry and seems uneasy in any downtime where you would think a spiritual leader would find bliss in the empty moment.
-For me the film showed Deepak as a pretty egotistical person, much more than I had previously imaged him to be.
+For me, the film showed Deepak as a pretty egotistical person, much more than I had previously imaged him to be.

 Decoding Deepak Review

-The times he is shown with family, especially his grand kids seem awkward and forced, like Deepak wants it to be seen his is a loving father and grandfather.
-More than once Gotham calls hie dad out on being present or being on his fathers attachment to his Blackberry.
+The times he is shown with family, especially his grandkids seem awkward and forced like Deepak wants it to be seen he is a loving father and grandfather.
+More than once Gotham calls his dad out on being present or being on his father’s attachment to his Blackberry.

 One segment of the film shows Deepak being ordained as a Buddhist monk.
 This looked like a photo-op for Deepak and he seemed little concerned about the spiritual behind being a monk and more interested in being able to tell the story and how he will be perceived by having the title Buddhist monk tacked on behind his name.